Anthony Daniels (politician)

 Anthony Daniels (born October 5, 1982) is an American politician and member of the Alabama House of Representatives, representing House District 53 since 2014.
 Since February 22, 2017, Daniels has served as minority leader in the state House of Representatives, leading the House Democratic Caucus.

-At 34, Daniels is both the youngest and first black person to hold the position in modern state history.
+Early life and education

 A resident of Huntsville, Daniels is an elementary school teacher by profession.
 He holds BA and MA degrees from Alabama A&M University.

+Congressional race

+In November 2023, Daniels announced his candidacy to represent Alabama's 2nd congressional district in the U.S. House of Representatives.
+He ran as a Democrat in the March 5, 2024, primary election.
+Daniels lost to Shomari Figures.